AlpineNow/python-alpine-api/README.rst

 Welcome to the official Python library for the Alpine API.
 In this first release we've focused on a subset of the full API that we feel users will most frequently use.

-This library can be used to automate, add or simplify functionality of Alpine.
+This library can be used to automate, add, or simplify functionality of Alpine.

 Documentation (and examples):
    http://python-alpine-api.readthedocs.io/